 You need to check-in between the start and the end of the meeting if you want to appear as attended.

-1-way remote access will be provided for SA5#158.
+Two-way remote access will be provided for SA5 Plenaries, OAM main session and Charging session.
+Remote objection will not be considered.
+Please note remote access will be provided with best effort.

 Deadlines: